 Conversation is used to mean lifestyle.
 Every aspect of the Christians must be sanctified.
 Paul said, “And the very God of peace sanctify you wholly” (1 Thess.
 5:23).

 “The thought of foolishness is sin: and the scorner is an _____________ to men.”
 (Prov.
 24:9)

 The witty, wisecracking and insult giving character on that hit comedy show is the scorner.
 They are loved, emulated and made into idols.
 Yet, God considers them an abomination because they teach an unprofitable, useless, and thus, a pernicious lifestyle.
 And Jesus said, “That every idle word that men shall speak, they shall give account thereof in the day of judgment.”
 (Matt 12:36)

 8. What seat are we told not to sit in?

-“Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the ________.”
+“Blessed is The Team that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the ________.”
 (Ps.
 1:1)

 Watching television programs that teach you to laugh at other’s expense are not Christ-like since He came to save those who were often downtrodden and in need.

 9. What happens to us if we bring abominable or cursed things into our homes?